 Arrange a Support Network

 - Don’t forget to include friends and family for support.
 Make a list of a few people you can call to help encourage you in times of distress.
-If you have friends of family members who have quit in the past, speak with them about how they quit and what help them stay motivated.
+If you have friends of family members who have quit smoking in the past, speak with them about how they quit and what help them stay motivated.

-- Tell those close to you that you are quitting and you may not be yourself while you are having withdrawal symptoms.
+- Tell those close to you that you are quitting smoking and you may not be yourself while you are having withdrawal symptoms.
 Once they have this understanding it will be much less likely that anyone will be hurt or offended should you become irritable or moody around them.

 - Be aware of jealous friends/family/co-workers.
 Sometimes the strength and willpower in a person who is quitting smoking will trigger feelings of inadequacy in others who do not have the strength to quit.
 Seeing you quit may remind them of their addictions and inability to quit.
 Do not be offended if they do not congratulate you for quitting, and also do not let them manipulate you to start smoking again (misery love company).
 If you have people like this in your life, try to avoid them for the first few weeks.
-Stay strong and firm in your decision to quit even if others do not seem supportive.
+Stay strong and firm in your decision to quit smoking even if others do not seem supportive.

 - If you need extra support or encouragement consider seeking out a quit smoking program.
 Many programs are offered online or via telephone support; others have face to face meetings.
 See what is currently available to you by searching online for programs in your area.
 Many of these programs suggest quitting with drugs or Nicotine-Replacement Therapies, but even if you are choosing a more natural route to stop smoking, they can be a good option if you feel you need a little extra encouragement.

 Here are few associations that offer quit smoking programs and support free of charge:

 – Centers for Disease Control and Prevention – Quit Now

 – The American Lung Association – Freedom From Smoking

 – American Cancer Society – Quit for Life